+"ADSs" refers to our American depositary shares, each of which represents two ordinary shares;

+"ADRs" refers to the American depositary receipts that evidence our ADSs;

+"AIoT" refers to Artificial Intelligence & Internet of Things;

+"AR" refers to the augmented reality;

+"ASIC" refers to application specific integrated circuit;

+"a-Si" refers to amorphous silicon;

+"CMOS" refers to complementary metal oxide semiconductor;

+"CPO" refers to Co-Packaged Optics (CPO), which integrates optical and electrical components in one package, enhancing speed, efficiency, and latency for AI, HPC, and data centers by reducing signal loss and power consumption;

-- "ADSs" refers to our American depositary shares, each of which represents two ordinary shares; - "ADRs" refers to the American depositary receipts that evidence our ADSs; - "AIoT" refers to Artificial Intelligence & Internet of Things; - "AMOLED" refers to active matrix organic light-emitting diode; - "AR" refers to the augmented reality; - "ASIC" refers to application specific integrated circuit; - "a-Si" refers to amorphous silicon; - "CMOS" refers to complementary metal oxide semiconductor; - "end-point AI" is the practice of running applications and storing data on devices located at the edge of a network.
+"endpoint AI" is the practice of running applications and storing data on devices located at the edge of a network.
 The aim is to reduce latency and network bandwidth by performing processing and storage functions locally on the device.
-This approach can improve the performance, reliability, and security of applications and data. - "head-mounted-display" refers to a display device, worn on the head or as part of a helmet, that has a small display optic in front of one or each; - "Himax Taiwan" refers to Himax Technologies Limited, our wholly owned subsidiary in Taiwan and our predecessor; - "IC" refers to integrated circuit;
+This approach can improve the performance, reliability, and security of applications and data.

+"head-mounted-display" refers to a display device, worn on the head or as part of a helmet, that has a small display optic in front of one or each;

+"Himax Taiwan" refers to Himax Technologies Limited, our wholly owned subsidiary in Taiwan and our predecessor;

-- "IFRS" refers to The International Financial Reporting Standards as issued by the International Accounting Standards Board; - "IGZO" refers to indium gallium zinc oxide; - "Innolux" refers to Innolux Corporation, its predecessor and consolidated subsidiaries, unless the context otherwise requires; - "large-sized panels" refers to panels that are typically above ten inches in diagonal measurement; All sizes of TV, monitor and notebook displays are identified as large. - "LCoS" refers to liquid crystal on silicon; - "LED" refers to light-emitting diode; - "LTPS" refers to low temperature poly silicon; - "MEMS" refers to micro-electro mechanical systems; - "OLED" refers to organic light-emitting diode; - "Panel Manufacturer" refers to panel manufacturers of either TFT-LCD or OLED panels, as well as those that produce both types collectively; - "PRC" or "China" for purposes of this annual report refers to the People's Republic of China, excluding the special administrative regions of Hong Kong and Macau; - "processed tape" refers to polyimide tape plated with copper foil that has a circuit formed within it, which is used in tape-automated bonding packaging; - "ROC" or "Taiwan" refers to the island of Taiwan and other areas under the effective control of the Republic of China; - "RSUs" refers to restricted share units; - "semiconductor manufacturing service providers" refers to third-party wafer fabrication foundries, gold bumping houses, and assembly and testing houses; - "shares" or "ordinary shares" refer to our ordinary shares, par value \$0.3 per share; - "SLiM" refers to Structured Light Imaging Module, which is Himax homegrown structured light-based 3D sensing total solution; - "small and medium-sized panels" refers to panels that are typically around ten inches or less in diagonal measurement.
+- "IC" refers to integrated circuit; - "IFRS" refers to IFRS Accounting Standards as issued by the International Accounting Standards Board; - "IGZO" refers to indium gallium zinc oxide; - "Innolux" refers to Innolux Corporation, its predecessor and consolidated subsidiaries, unless the context otherwise requires; - "large-sized panels" refers to panels that are typically above ten inches in diagonal measurement; All sizes of TV, monitor and notebook displays are identified as large. - "LCoS" refers to liquid crystal on silicon; - "LED" refers to light-emitting diode; - "LTPS" refers to low temperature poly silicon; - "MEMS" refers to micro-electro mechanical systems; - "OLED" refers to organic light-emitting diode; - "Panel Manufacturer" refers to panel manufacturers of either TFT-LCD or OLED panels, as well as those that produce both types collectively; - "PRC" or "China" for purposes of this annual report refers to the People's Republic of China, excluding the special administrative regions of Hong Kong and Macau; - "processed tape" refers to polyimide tape plated with copper foil that has a circuit formed within it, which is used in tape-automated bonding packaging; - "ROC" or "Taiwan" refers to the island of Taiwan and other areas under the effective control of the Republic of China; - "RSUs" refers to restricted share units; - "semiconductor manufacturing service providers" refers to third-party wafer fabrication foundries, gold bumping houses, and assembly and testing houses; - "shares" or "ordinary shares" refer to our ordinary shares, par value \$0.3 per share; - "SLiM" refers to Structured Light Imaging Module, which is Himax homegrown structured light-based 3D sensing total solution; - "small and medium-sized panels" refers to panels that are typically around ten inches or less in diagonal measurement.
 All sizes of smartphone, automotive and tablet displays are identified as small and medium; - "Structured Light" refers to a 3D infrared structure light projector, which is composed of a laser light source, a collimated lens and a diffractive optics element (DOE); - "TDDI" refers to touch display driver integrated circuit for advanced in cell touch display; - "TFT-LCD" refers to thin film transistor liquid crystal display that may adopt a-Si, IGZO or LTPS technologies; - "ToF" refers to a time-of-flight (ToF) 3D camera works by illuminating the scene with a modulated light source, and observing the reflected light;